We Cannot All Be Donald Trump

 We Cannot All Be Donald Trump: An Economic and Political System Based On Unrealistic Notions

-While it is fun for Americans to explore the lifestyles of the ultra-rich like Donald Trump and dream that someday they too can live such a lavish lifestyle, the reality is that for most Americans their dreams of getting rich will remain just dreams.
-The reality is that we cannot all be Donald Trump.
+While it is fun for Americans to explore the lifestyles of the ultra-rich like Donald Trump and dream that someday they too can live such a lavish lifestyle, the reality is that for most Americans their dreams of getting rich will remain just dreams and they cannot live Donald Trump's lifestyle.
 The world literally cannot support a population full of ultra-rich Millionaires and Billionaires like Donald Trump.
 There just are not enough resources to support such lavish lifestyles for everyone.
 Besides, what would wealth be worth if everyone had it?
 The American economic system is designed to have economic winners like Donald Trump and the rest of the population.
-Whether by birth or by hard work, some are just bound to have tremendous wealth in capitalist economic system, while the majority of the population will live somewhere else on the economic ladder, many struggling on the lower rungs.
+Whether by birth or by hard work, some are just bound to have tremendous wealth in a capitalist economic system, while the majority of the population will live somewhere else on the economic ladder, many struggling on the lower rungs.

 It is certainly not a good idea to discourage people from dreaming big and doing whatever they can legally do to improve their economic situation.
 Donald Trump himself said eloquently on his show “The Apprentice” that if you do not set your goals high, you will never achieve anything.
 He routinely fires people on “The Apprentice” who volunteer to be fired or take the blame for another competitor’s failures.
 Donald Trump is right, those who do not set high goals or who are willing to sacrifice themselves will not be big achievers in life.
 However, the reality is that despite people’s best efforts at achieving economic success in life, most Americans will never get to a comfortable economic position, certainly not a position as comfortable as the ultra-rich that they are so fascinated with.
 Even in good economic times, over one-half (50%) of all business ventures started in America by entrepreneurs go bankrupt within five years, and tens of millions of Americans cannot find work that allows them to get ahead financially.
 Most Americans live their lives on a treadmill, just trying to keep up financially; some even living paycheck to paycheck with little or no savings.